 - A cover letter describing your goals, need for the program, and experience working with American Indian, Alaska Native, Native Hawaiian, or Pacific Islander communities

-- A detailed budget and a budget justification (including personnel and equipment requests)
+- A detailed budget and a budget justification for both the:

 - A 4-page scientific narrative including:

 - Bibliography (limited to 1 page; does not count toward page limit)

 - A one-page statement of future directions and career plans

 - Biosketches (NIH format) for the Pilot PI and key personnel